-Featuring cloudforest visit, high Andes paramo eco-zone, Incan culture, Amazon ecolodge, Huaorani indigenous experience, Galapagos 3 island stay and Avenue of the Volcanoes.
+Featuring cloudforest visit, high Andes paramo eco-zone, Incan culture, Amazon ecolodge, Galapagos 3 island stay and Avenue of the Volcanoes.
 You will make a connection with local people, contribute directly to conserving precious and threatened environments, help foster respect for native and traditional peoples and cultures, and support local projects that provide benefits for the communities you visit.

 Day 1: Arrival to Quito